Coral bleaching

-The leading cause of coral bleaching is rising ocean temperature due to climate change.
-A temperature about 1 °C (or 2 °F) above average can cause bleaching.
-According to the United Nations Environment Programme, between 2014 and 2016, the longest recorded global bleaching events killed coral on an unprecedented scale.
-In 2016, bleaching of coral on the Great Barrier Reef killed between 29 and 50 percent of the reef's coral.
-In 2017, the bleaching extended into the central region of the reef.
-The average interval between bleaching events has halved between 1980 and 2016.
-The world's most bleaching tolerant corals can be found in the southern Persian/Arabian Gulf.
-Some of these corals bleach only when water temperatures exceed ~35 °C.

 Bleached corals continue to live, but they are more vulnerable to disease and starvation.
 Zooxanthellae provide up to 90 percent of the coral's energy, so corals are deprived of nutrients when zooxanthellae are expelled.
 Some corals recover if conditions return to normal, and some corals can feed themselves.
 However, the majority of coral without zooxanthellae starve.

 Normally, coral polyps live in an endosymbiotic relationship with zooxanthellae.
 This relationship is crucial for the health of the coral and the reef, which provide shelter for approximately 25% of all marine life.
 In this relationship, the coral provides the zooxanthellae with shelter.
 In return, the zooxanthellae provide compounds that give energy to the coral through photosynthesis.
 This relationship has allowed coral to survive for at least 210 million years in nutrient-poor environments.
-Coral bleaching is caused by the breakdown of this relationship.
+Coral bleaching is caused by the breakdown of this situation.

+The leading cause of coral bleaching is rising ocean temperatures due to climate change caused by anthropogenic activities.
+A temperature about 1 °C (or 2 °F) above average can cause bleaching.
+The ocean takes in a large portion of the carbon dioxide (CO2) emissions produced by human activity.
+Although this uptake helps regulate global warming, it is also changing the chemistry of the ocean in ways never seen before.
+Ocean acidification (OA) is the decline in seawater pH caused by absorption of anthropogenic carbon dioxide from the atmosphere.
+This decrease in seawater pH has a significant effect on marine ecosystems.

+According to the United Nations Environment Programme, between 2014 and 2016, the longest recorded global bleaching events killed coral on an unprecedented scale.
+In 2016, bleaching of coral on the Great Barrier Reef killed 29 to 50 percent of the reef's coral.
+In 2017, the bleaching extended into the central region of the reef.
+The average interval between bleaching events has halved between 1980 and 2016.
+Coral bleaching events were recorded in 2020, 2021, and 2022 on the Great Barrier Reef and on reefs in Western Australia.
+Between 2023 and 2024, the fourth recorded mass bleaching event occurred, with heat stress found in each major ocean basin of both the Northern Hemisphere and Southern Hemisphere.
+The world's most bleaching-tolerant corals can be found in the southern Persian Gulf.
+Some of these corals bleach only when water temperatures exceed ~35 °C.